Faris Krkalić

 Faris Krkalić (born 15 June 2002) is a Bosnia and Herzegovinan professional footballer who plays as a goalkeeper for Veikkausliiga club Ilves.

 Club career

 Krkalić started football in a youth sector of FK Sarajevo, before moving to Dinamo Zagreb organisation in 2018.
 He signed a professional contract with Dinamo in June 2020.

 During 2020–22, he was loaned out ot Sesvete in Croatian second-tier Prva NL, making 41 appearances in the division.

 In early 2023, he played briefly for Kustošija in Prva NL, again on a loan deal.

 In March 2025, Krkalić moved to Finland and signed with Ilves in Veikkausliiga.
 He debuted in the league on 27 April, after replacing a sent-off Otso Virtanen on the 7th minute of the match against IFK Mariehamn at the Wiklöf Holding Arena.
+On 23 December, Krkalić signed a new three-year deal with the club, valid until the end of 2028.

 International career

 Krkalić has represented Bosnia and Herzegovina at under-15, under-17 and under-18 youth international levels.